Red-winged tinamou: Distribution and habitat

-Habitat

 At lower elevations (1000 m), it favours marshy grasslands (seasonally flooded) and forest edges.
 While, at higher elevations, up to 2500 m, it will frequent arid shrubland, pastures, and grain fields.
 Overall it prefers dry savanna.

 Behavior

 The red-winged tinamou have vocal males that are a longs ringing single whistle followed by shorter sad whistles.
 The female does not call.
 This species is most active during the hottest parts of the day.

-Feeding
+Food and feeding

 Its diet varies by season; it taking insects and other small animals (even small mammals) in the summer, and switching to vegetable matter, such as fruits, shoots, tubers and bulbs, in the winter.
-It can be an agricultural pest, feeding on cereals, rice and peanuts, as well as being predatory, taking poisonous snakes and even jumping up into the air to snatch an insect off a leaf.
+It can be an agricultural pest, feeding on cereals, rice and peanuts, as well as being predatory, taking poisonous snakes and even jumping up into the air to snatch an insect on vegetation.

-Reproduction
+Breeding

 The male of the species attracts the female by follow feeding and after the attraction will move to the nest where she lays her eggs that he will incubate only and then raise the chicks.
+The clutch can contain up to five eggs.
+These are reddish purple in color.